First published: May 6, 2021

-Here’s a fresh idea for these clients whose relative young age at retirement will mean they’ll need a considerable cushion: Calamos Global Opportunities Fund (CGCIX) has historically provided the capital appreciation required—and with considerably less risk.
+Here’s a fresh idea for these clients whose relative young age at retirement will mean they’ll need a considerable cushion: Calamos Global Opportunities Fund (CGCIX).
+Investing in a diversified portfolio of global equity and convertible

-The investment made in 1997 was more than capable of funding the retirement income needs for almost 24 years, and there would have been $1.90 million left in the fund by June 30 of this year.
-An MSCI ACWI index-based fund also would have completed the period with money remaining, although $636,000 less.
+The investment made in 1997 was more than capable of funding the retirement income needs for 24 years, and there would have been $1.91 million left in the fund by September 30 of this year.
+An MSCI ACWI index-based fund also would have completed the period with money remaining, although $658,000 less.

 But look at the client’s experience during the period.
 CGCIX dropped below the invested balance just once, after the first withdrawal in year 2 and never looked back.

 However, early on in the period, the balance of the index-based investment suffered a decline and needed three years to climb back to $500,000.
 It makes a return trip below $500,000 again in 2009, and again needed more time to recover.
 Clients who retired early to avoid more work drama are likely not signing up for investment drama, and your selection of CGCIX has the potential to help with that.

 |Date||Initial Investment at Inception 9-18-97||End-of-year Withdrawals||Calamos Global Opportunities Fund (CGCIX) Year-end Value||MCMSCI ACWI Year-end Value|